daqhris/daqhris.github.io/cryptoassets-growth-fund.md

     - [Disclaimers](https://daqhris.com/crypto-growth-fund/#disclaimers)

 ## Definitions
-Let's start off by getting a common understanding of what is this fund.
+Let's start with a common understanding of what this fund is.
-You will find, below, detailed explanations for: `growth fund`, `crypto`, and `crypto growth fund`.
+Below you will find, below, detailed explanations for: `growth fund`, `crypto`, and `crypto growth fund`.

 ### Growth Fund
 > A **growth fund** is a diversified portfolio of stocks that has capital appreciation as its primary goal,